Skip to Main Content

 Crew & Vendor Network

-Established relationships with South African crew across Cape Town, Johannesburg, and Durban — experienced professionals at rates significantly below European and North American markets, with world-class technical capabilities.
+Set up relationships with South African crew across Cape Town, Johannesburg, and Durban — skilled pros at rates significantly below European and North American markets, with top-tier tech skills.

 04.